pochette en cuir matelassé

 • the pattern (to download in the tab above)

-• a 20x27 cm thick fleece coupon
+• a piece of thick wadding measuring 20x27 cm

-• tissue paper (or parchment paper) 20x27 cm
+• tissue paper (or baking paper) 20x27 cm

 • scraps of thick interfacing

-• a sewing machine + a teflon foot and a special leather needle
+• a sewing machine + a Teflon foot and a special leather needle

 • matching thread (polyester)